Orde Wingate: Early army career

 After four years, Wingate left Charterhouse and in 1921 he was accepted at the Royal Military Academy at Woolwich, the Royal Artillery's officers' training school.
 For committing a minor offence against the rules, a first-year student would be subjected to a ragging ritual named "running".
 This ritual consisted of the first-year being stripped and forced to run a gauntlet of senior students, all of whom wielded a knotted towel which was used to hit the accused on his journey along the line.
 On reaching the end, the first-year would then be thrown into an icy-cold cistern of water.

-When it came time for Wingate to run the gauntlet, for allegedly having returned a horse to the stables too late, he walked up to the senior student at the head of the gauntlet, stared at him and dared him to strike.
+When it came time for Wingate to run the gauntlet for allegedly returning a horse late to the stables, he walked up to the first senior student and dared him to strike.
 The senior refused.
 Wingate moved to the next senior and did the same; he too refused.
 In turn, each senior declined to strike; coming to the end of the line, Wingate walked to the cistern and dived straight into the icy-cold water.

 In 1923, Wingate received his Royal Artillery officer's commission and was posted to the 5th Medium Brigade at Larkhill on Salisbury Plain.
-During this period, he was able to exercise his great interest in horse riding, gaining a reputation for his skill (and great success) in point-to-point races and fox hunting, particularly for finding suitable places to cross rivers, which earned him the nickname "Otter".
-It was difficult for a 1920s army officer to live on his pay and Wingate, living life to the full, also gained a reputation as a late payer of his bills.
+During this period, he was able to indulge in his love of horse-back riding, gaining a reputation for his skill in point-to-point races and fox hunting.
+He was especially good at finding suitable places to cross rivers, which earned him the nickname "Otter".
+As it was difficult for a 1920s army officer to live on his pay, Wingate also gained a reputation as a late payer of his bills.

 He was promoted to lieutenant on 29 August 1925.
-In 1926, Wingate was posted to the Army School of Equitation, where he excelled, much to the chagrin of the majority of the cavalry officers at the centre, who found him insufferable; he frequently challenged the instructors, as a demonstration of his rebellious nature.
+In 1926, Wingate was posted to the Army School of Equitation, where he excelled, much to the chagrin of the majority of the cavalry officers who found him insufferable; he frequently challenged the instructors, as a demonstration of his rebellious nature.